Getting it right: Validation of a culturally-specific measure to identify depression in Aboriginal and Torres Strait Islander people

 This will provide the evidence on whether to recommend use of the aPHQ-9 as a screening tool for depression in health services research, clinical care delivery and policy evaluation in Federal and State chronic diseases programmes.

 We are currently working with ten primary health care services around Australia to recruit 500 participants into the study.
-Recruitment will begin in early 2015.
+Recruitment began in March 2015 and will continue until late 2016.